 “It’s Bodey,” someone – Bodey – said.

 “Ah, uh, come up, mate,” I said, and pressed the button.
-I never would have predicted that he’d be coming round to call.
+It was a surprise, to put it mildly, that Bodey had apparently come a-callin’.
 Bodey wasn’t the sort of bloke who went calling on friends on Sunday afternoons.
-You generally saw Bodey in the pub, around nineish at night.
+You generally saw Bodey in the pub, from around nineish at night.
 I’d known him since primary school, but it was weird to think of him roaming the streets on a civilised Sunday afternoon while ordinary people were about.
 Weird to think of Bodey abroad in the daytime.

 After a minute or so the door handle rattled.

 “It’s locked,” I said.
 “Hang on.”
 I opened the door onto the landing.
 Bodey was stood there.
 He looked pale.
 He gave me an odd attempt at a smile and brushed past into the flat.